 It looks like you are using an older version of Internet Explorer which is not supported.
 We advise that you update your browser to the latest version of Microsoft Edge, or consider using other browsers such as Chrome, Firefox or Safari.

 This website has been developed and funded by Novartis Pharmaceuticals UK Limited.
-This educational website is intended for UK healthcare professionals only.
+This educational website is intended for UK healthcare professionals and other relevant decision makers only.
+If you are a member of the public, please click here.

 Lipoprotein(a) levels

-lpa testing levels
+lpa testing

 Measurement of Lp(a)